anyei/SFDC-ATARC/README.md

 ```

 The above apex class is a simple implementation of the interface **AsyncTriggerArc.IAsyncTriggerArc**, this is a process for ATARC.
-It is mandatory to implement this interface and of course that you have to at least declare an empty place holder for the **filter**, **execute** and **action** methods.
-For now, just know the three of them plays their role but the execute we could say is the main one as it is the bulkified one.
+It is mandatory to implement either interface AsyncTriggerArc.IAsyncTriggerArc or AsyncTriggerArc.IAsyncTriggerArcFEA.

 The example above doesn't do much, it is just returning null value.
 The parameter **triggerContext** is provided by ATARC engine and contains a lot of trigger context variables such as isBefore, isAfter, isInsert etc.